ikshitiz/Python_Firebase/README.md

 # Python_Firebase
-Python scripts to send data to firebase for testing
+Python scripts to send and read data to firebase for testing

 ## Download or install following modules